Tuesday, October 16, 2007

 The Maltese Falcon; crime, USA, 1941; D: John Huston, S: Humphrey Bogart, Mary Astor, Peter Lorre, Gladys George, Barton MacLane, Sydney Greenstreet, Ward Bond

 Sam Spade is a private detective in San Francisco.
 One day, a certain Mrs. O'Shaugnessy enters his office and gives him the assignment to spy on some Thursby who allegedly kidnapped her daughter.
 Sam sends his associate Miles on the case, but he and Thursby are soon discovered dead.
 Since the police suspects him, Sam goes on to search for Mrs. O'Shaugnessy and discovers that she doesn't have a sister and that Thursby was her lover.
-Some Joel Cairo enters Sam's office the next day and tells him he is in search for the valuable the Maltese falcon, a valuable golden statue, and that his boss Kasper is looking for the same thing.
+Some Joel Cairo enters Sam's office the next day and tells him he is in search for the Maltese falcon, a valuable golden statue, and that his boss Kasper is looking for the same thing.
 Mrs. O'Shaugnessy discovers the statue, but Cairo and Kasper discover it's a fake and leave.
 Sam sends her to jail because she killed Miles.